agoodmovietowatch

 As a boxing fan, you’re doing yourself a disservice by ignoring DAZN.

-And last but not least, we leave off this list with ESPN+.
+And last but not least, we end this list with ESPN+.
 Coming from the network with the tagline “the world leader in sports,” you definitely won’t regret subscribing to ESPN+.

 With ESPN+, you’ll get all the live boxing footage on the sports network.
-Additionally, you can even watch, for an added fee, all the pay-per-view boxing events you can ever ask for.
+Additionally, for an added fee you can watch all the pay-per-view boxing events you can ever ask for.

-If that wasn’t enough to sell you, if you’re also interested in MMA, ESPN+ is the prime network for catching up on the UFC.
+If that wasn’t enough to sell you and you’re also interested in MMA, ESPN+ is the prime network for catching up on the UFC.
 Here, you’ll get access to all the live UFC events from across the globe.
 For its low price and great sports coverage, ESPN+ is a guaranteed win for every boxing fan.

-Between paying for cable and subscribing to a PPV event, being a boxing fan can be an expensive hobby.
-And you don’t want to miss out on the biggest events.
+Between paying for cable and subscribing to a PPV event, being a boxing fan can be an expensive hobby and you don’t want to miss out on the biggest events.
 Luckily, now you don't have to.
-Thanks to internet streaming services, you can at least exclude one of those bills from your expenses.

 Lisa HoldenEditor